JUrban/icms1.github.io/2018/sessions.md

  This session addresses aspects of mathematical software that are not covered by the previous sessions.

-## ICMS 2018 Session: Title: Algorithms and applications for curves and surfaces
+## 2. Algorithms and applications for curves and surfaces

 ### Organizers